 Five offensive players received Pro Bowl recognition during Sirianni's time with the Colts, including Quenton Nelson (2019-21), Ryan Kelly (2020-21), Jack Doyle (2019), Eric Ebron (2018), and Andrew Luck (2018), who was named AP NFL Comeback Player of the Year after finishing second in touchdown passes (39) in 2018.
-Moreover, Nelson was first-team All-Pro all three seasons, while Kelly was a second-team All-Pro selection in 2020.
+Notably, Nelson was first-team All-Pro all three seasons, while Kelly was a second-team All-Pro selection in 2020.

 Before he joined Indianapolis, Sirianni was a member of the Los Angeles/San Diego Chargers' staff for five years (2013-17), including two seasons as the wide receivers coach (2016-17).
 In 2017, he assisted the top-ranked passing offense (276.9 ypg), which featured a career year from Keenan Allen, who was selected as the AP NFL Comeback Player of the Year after ranking third in receiving yards (career-high 1,393) that season.